Free Consultation - Call Now:

 Conventional physical therapy involves working with medical professionals familiar with CRPS to exercise the affected areas gently and begin helping you to increase circulation in the area and eventually regain mobility, especially in conjunction with any helpful medications.
 Other therapies may help too, like spinal cord stimulation, biofeedback, and transcutaneous electrical nerve stimulation (TENS).

-If you or a loved one have been injured in a car accident due to the negligence of another driver that brought on CRPS after your initial injuries healed, contact the attorneys at Heintz & Becker.
+If you or a loved one have been injured in a car accident due to the negligence of another driver that brought on CRPS after your initial injuries healed, contact the attorneys at Heintz Law.
 We’ve helped victims from Bradenton, Sarasota, and all over Florida get compensation for their damages and medical expenses after accidents.
 Call us for a free consultation now at 941-748-2916 or contact us online.
 We are here to help!

 SCHEDULE A FREE CONSULTATION